ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/_includes/practicas-publicadas.md

-{%- for practica in site.practicas reversed %}
+{%- for practica in site.practicas %}
   {%- if practica.visible %}
 {{ practica.name | slice: 0, 2  }}.  <a href="{{ practica.url }}">Práctica {{ practica.name }}</a>
   {%- endif %}